 A variety of enrichment specialists enhance our curriculum with music, storytelling and puppetry, science, and movement on a regular basis.

-Our hands-on science programs allow children to experiment cause and effect in a variety of mediums.
-The programs are designed to instill a sense of wonder and excitement about the scientific and natural world.
-Steve Lechner provides a hands-on science program for children.
-He uses experiments, projects, collections, literature, puppets, a little bit of imagination and a lot of humor.
-His science programs are designed to instill a sense of wonder and excitement about the scientific and natural world.
+Science teacher, Steve Lechner, creates a hands-on science program for the Preschool Division.
+Sessions are designed to instill a sense of wonder and excitement about the scientific and natural world.
+His experiments, projects, collections, literature, puppets, a little bit of imagination, and a lot of humor bring many “Oohs” and “Aahs” from the children and teachers.

 Exercise and Movement

 Fitness is key to wellness in children and adults.
 Through a variety of activities and games, Be Ahead of the Game and their coaches teach the Preschool and Toddler Divisions gross motor skills, teamwork, social skills, hand-eye coordination, and so much fun.

 Musician, Hugh Hanley, thrills the Toddler and Preschool Divisions with music, instruments, puppets, and more on a regular basis.

 Lorraine Shedoudi comes to the center once a month to share yoga with the Toddler and Preschool Divisions.